vstinner/pythondev/android.rst

 Android is not the common "Linux" system, only the Linux kernel is shared, everything else is different:

 * Kernel: Linux
 * libc: Bionic
 * SDK: "NDK"
-* Different filesystem:
+* Different filesystem layout and device mapper:

   * /system/bin/sh
   * /system/lib/libc.so